 This bill establishes the Access to Safe Food Choices and Food Security Act of 2019 and requires the California Department of Social Services, to the extent permitted by federal law, to establish a statewide Restaurant Meals Program.
-Status: Chapter 814, Statutes of 2019

 AB-1022 (Wicks) - California Antihunger Response and Employment Training Act of 2019.